 “Weakness.
 It’s not an easy task at all.
 Also, I don’t feel comfortable with my own food, it’s my neighbour’s food I want.”- T.P

 “Spitting (to delivery) and all day vomiting (to 7th month).” –M.C

-“My own was vaginal discharge and I thought I had a toilet disease.
+“Mine was vaginal discharge and I thought I had a toilet disease.
 Also when I don’t take enough water, I’d have strong pain on each side at different times.
 Aside that, it was a fun-filled experience in the sense that I don’t have any trouble.”- T.P

 “Hypersensitive sense of smell, heartburn and nausea.”
 Y.T

 “Urinating all the time.
 I peed on myself once on the road in front of everyone because I couldn’t make it to the restroom early enough.”- V.N

 “My worst pregnancy symptom is ringing ears in the first trimester.
 It only goes away when I lie down.”- B.S

 “Dear good Lord… Having to find a suitable side to lay down and then getting up.
 Jesus dear Lord!
 Then food cravings; mine was fried yam and very chilled Lucozade boost.
 It’s a lovely experience though.
 And when it was 7 months plus, the novelty had worn off and I wanted the baby out already.”- P.C

 “The most annoying pregnancy experience for me would be the weakness and nonsense hunger during the first trimester.”- F.B